 Abdominal fat is a higher risk factor for disease than fat stored on the bottom, hips, and thighs or lower fat distribution.

 These changes in sex hormone levels after menopause and in obese individuals thus change the fat distribution.
-Older men and postmenopausal women, unlike women of reproductive age, tend to increase storage of fat around the abdomen (apple shape). this increases their risk of disease.
+Older men and postmenopausal women, unlike women of reproductive age, tend to increase the storage of fat around the abdomen (apple shape). this increases their risk of disease.

 The pituitary gland in the brain produces the growth hormone.
-This helps in the growth of a child and supporting health in adults.
+This helps in the growth of a child and supports health in adults.
 Growth hormone also affects the metabolism of all the nutrients taken by the body.
 Levels of growth hormone are lower in obese people than in normal individuals.

 If you’re interested in any kind of hormone therapy, including growth hormone for a slimmer body, please get in touch with our doctors to learn the details for free.